parammehta/Compiler-and-Virtual-Machine-for-a-Programming-Language/README.md

 **[Run]**

-You can choose to build the source code again, or you can directly use the build folder.
+You can choose to build the source code again, or you can directly use the jar file under the data/Sample Programs folder.
 To run, please execute the following commands from the data/Sample Programs directory of this repository.
 The source jar file should be in the same folder as the sample programs.

 **[Running from command line/terminal]**